How to Improve Communication with Your Boss

 3. Get Your Facts Straight

 Opinions are not what the boss needs.
 Management has a lot of their own opinions and if they want yours they will ask for them.
-What management needs is unarguable objective evidence.
+What management needs is unarguable objective evidence, data, and clear business metrics.
 Subjective information will only weaken your argument and weaken communication with your boss.
+Always be prepared with the facts.

 4. Be Prepared